Blog

 How to send emails in WordPress

 Sending transactional emails through WordPress blogs or websites can be unreliable.
-Learn what you need to do to make Wordpress send emails every time and ensure they land in the inbox.
+Learn what you need to do to ensure WordPress emails consistently get delivered to the inbox.

-WordPress blogs and websites have a reputation for unreliable email sending.
-Because every WordPress host configures email sending differently, you can never be sure if your emails will reach the inbox or if you get incoming emails from leads!
+WordPress blogs and websites have a reputation for their email delivery issues.
+This is mostly because every WordPress host configures email sending differently and they are generally not optimized for deliverability.
+You can never be sure if your emails will reach the inbox or if you’re receiving incoming emails sent through your website!
 Thankfully, you can fix issues with WordPress sending emails by integrating your WordPress site with a trusted email service like MailerSend.

 When configured out of the box, WordPress doesn’t actually send emails because it has no email server capabilities.
 WordPress is a content management platform.
 It wasn't designed to be an email service, so it relies on the web host to send messages—like contact form submissions, invoices and email notifications—on its behalf.

-To troubleshoot Wordpress sending emails, let’s take a look how emails are sent from WordPress:
+To troubleshoot sending emails from WordPress, let’s take a look at how emails are sent from WordPress:

 How WordPress sends emails